-Periodic check-ups and dental cleaning are the best means of your pet's teeth.
-Tartar build-up will lead to gum inflammation and loss of the teeth's boney structure.
+Periodic check-ups and dental cleanings are the best means of keeping your pet's teeth healthy.
+Tartar build up can lead to gum inflammation and the loss of bone structure.
 Without treatment, this will cause your pet's teeth to loosen and eventually fall out.

-After cleaning your pet's teeth and removing any diseased one's, we then polish the teeth and apply a sealer called Ora Vet.
-There are several products that you can use after your pet's teeth are cleaned to help the plaque and calculus from building up.
+We start our cleanings by taking x-rays of the teeth to look for any hidden problems with the roots.
+We do a deep cleaning, just like at your dentists office, and remove any diseased or problematic teeth.
+We then polish the teeth and apply a sealer called Ora Vet.
+There are several products that you can use after your pet's teeth are cleaned to help protect your furry ones' teeth.
 Our initial application of OraVet helps provide a barrier to protect your pet's teeth and gums from plaque and calculus buildup due to bacteria.
 Then one of the following items should be used depending on the doctor recommendation.

-Another item you can use to help keep your pet's teeth clean is the Science Diet T/D Diet.
-Some clients use it as a food and many use it as a treat just to help get rid of the plaque and tartar.
-Then use it as maintenance so your pet will not build any plaque or calculus up.
-This food acts as a toothbrush allowing your pet to get a meal and get his teeth brushed without you having to actually brush their teeth.
+- Science Diet T/D is a prescription diet specific for the teeth.
+Generally used as a treat, it allows your pet to get a meal and get their teeth brushed without you having to wrestle around.
 This can be used in conjunction with the other items above at different times.
 Most places do require you have a prescription for this food so please ask your veterinarian if this food would benefit your pet.